 Vitamin A Deficiency Diagnosis and Treatment

 Vitamin A deficiency is diagnosed by an eye exam and by reviewing medical history.
 A blood test can measure the amount of vitamin A in the blood.
-However, because vitamin A deficiency is most common in areas with limited medical access, the diagnosis is often made on the basis of information provided by the parent about the child’s vision, particularly the appearance of night blindness.
+But because vitamin A deficiency is most common in areas with limited medical access, the diagnosis is often made informally.
+For example, a parent may mention their child’s night blindness—a common sign.

-International organizations are working to address vitamin A deficiency in at-risk populations, and seek to promote prevention through adequate diet and vitamin supplements.
+There are organizations working to stop vitamin A deficiency in developing nations.
+They promote prevention through a balanced diet and taking vitamin supplements.